svenssonaxel/diff-format/MAIN.md

 ### Hintful hunk format

-A hintful hunk consists of a one-line hunk header followed by any number of content lines and/or snippet lines.
+A hintful hunk consists of a one-line hunk header followed by any number of content lines, snippet activation lines and snippet deactivation lines.
 The hunk header has the following grammar:

 ```EBNF